erfanzar/EasyDeL/README.md

 ## FineTuning

-with using EasyDel FineTuning LLM (CausalLanguageModels) are easy as much as possible with using Jax and Flax and having the benefit of TPUs for the best speed here's a simple code to use in order to finetune your own Model
+with using EasyDeL FineTuning LLM (CausalLanguageModels) are easy as much as possible with using Jax and Flax and having the benefit of TPUs for the best speed here's a simple code to use in order to finetune your own Model